Design for Living (film): Critical reception

-DVD releases
+Home media

 The film was released on DVD on May 31, 2005, as part of The Gary Cooper Collection, which also includes The Lives of a Bengal Lancer, Peter Ibbetson, The General Died at Dawn, and Beau Geste.
 It was later released on both DVD and Blu-ray by The Criterion Collection on December 6, 2011, containing several extras, unlike The Gary Cooper Collection.